|Origins||Annexed in 1869|

 In the 1920s Italian, Russian, Polish and Jewish residents moved into this neighborhood as the Scandinavians moved out and by the 1930s this community was still being enjoyed in the same way by the new migrants as was enjoyed by the Scandinavians.

 In the later 1950s Puerto Rican migration increased into this community which caused further resentment and violent acts from groups of greasers and other groups.
 One of the first Puerto Rican gangs to occupy this community were the Imperials in 1959 that settled at the intersection of Beach and Spaulding.
 The Imperials taught young Puerto Rican youths to stand up against the violence they faced.
+The Spanish Cobras may have arrived here at the same time.

 In the early 1960s more Puerto Ricans moved into the area and more racial strife grew in the community as the community just would not accept Puerto Rican culture.

 In the years 1963 and 1964 Puerto Rican migration accelerated in West Humboldt Park and now the acts of violence against the growing Puerto Rican populace could no longer be ignored by the Imperials.
 The Imperials called for a meeting in the park to create the Latin Kings organization which combined multiple Puerto Rican and Mexican gangs into one major force in 1964.
 The Latin Kings now made Beach and Spaulding their headquarters and they began growing fast in the neighborhood.
-Simon City, Royals, Gaylords and several other neighborhood clubs went into direct opposition with the Latin Kings hoping to drive them out but instead the Puerto Rican gangs only grew stronger and major gangs wars erupted in Humboldt Park in the mid-1960s.
+Simon City, Gaylords and several other neighborhood clubs went into direct opposition with the Latin Kings hoping to drive them out but instead the Puerto Rican gangs only grew stronger and major gangs wars erupted in Humboldt Park in the mid-1960s.
 The Spanish Cobras settled this area around this time and went into opposition to Latin Kings and greaser gangs.

 In the mid-1960s the Imperial Gangsters started on these streets by Cameron Elementary School and soon opposed Latin Kings and greaser gangs.